Translated version of this PSD: Serbian

 Categorised B (2014 ESP).
 The project will result in long-term environmental and social benefits by replacing Heavy Fuel Oil with biomass, reducing heat losses and improving overall energy efficiency and reliability of the district heating system in Banja Luka.
 Any adverse impacts will be site-specific and addressed through mitigation measures.
-The project is consistent with the GET approach, based on the upgrading of the heat generation capacity to renewable sources, which will reduce CO2 emissions by 91per cent.
+The project is consistent with the GET approach, based on the upgrading of the heat generation capacity to renewable sources, which will reduce CO2 emissions by 90% or 45,000 tonnes of CO2e annually.
 Reduction of concentrations of sulphur and nitrogen oxides in the air during the winter period in the City will also alleviate the negative effects on human health and enhance quality of life.

 The E&S due diligence (ESDD) has been carried out as part of the Feasibility Study by external consultants, building on the results of the Rapid Assessment and Response Plan study by UNEP, and included an E&S audit and assessment and a review of climate change risks.
 ESDD determined that no impacts of a sensitive nature, protected areas or cultural heritage sites would occur.
 The new plant is being constructed on a state-owned land plot, and no expropriation or new land acquisition is required and no need for any resettlement or displacement.
 No significant affordability challenges from tariff increases have been identified during due diligence.